famouswizard/farvibe/README.md

-FarVibe analyzes your onchain activity on Base, assigns you a "vibe", picks a song + YouTube link for that vibe, lets you record it onchain, and lets you cast it to Farcaster.
+FarVibe analyzes your onchain activity on Base, assigns you a "vibe", picks a song + YouTube link for that vibe, lets you record it onchain, and lets you cast it to Farcaster...

 ## Stack